Indian among 2 student pilots killed in Canada mid-air collision

 He described himself as a private pilot and featured the quote, “Once you have tasted flight nothing else will stop you.”

-On July 8, at 8.45am, the Steinbach detachment of the Royal Canadian Mounted Police (RCMP) was notified of a two-plane mid-air collision in the Rural Municipality of Hanover.
+On July 8, at 8.45am, the Steinbach detachment of the Royal Canadian Mounted Police (RCMP) was notified of a mid-air collision of two planes in the rural municipality of Hanover.
 “The two pilots were pronounced deceased on scene.
 There were no passengers aboard,” police said in a statement.

 The Transportation Safety Board of Canada is investigating the mishap.
 The other victim was identified as Savanna May Royes by Canadian media.